HOW TO MENTALLY MASTER ANY AND EVERY WOD

 Once we understand the concept of the arch, we can begin to plot the points on the arch and assess the WOD.

 For example, imagine you’re Russian world champion weightlifter, Dmitry Klokov and Vladimir Putin has forced you into an Olympic comeback.
-You’re back on the weightlifting platform and your familiarity, ability, power output and stakes are all going to residing almost exclusively on the left hand side of the arch.
+You’re back on the weightlifting platform and your familiarity, ability, power output and stakes are going to reside almost exclusively on the left hand side of the arch.
 Skill is also going to be relatively low for you as you've practised the movement hundreds of thousands, if not millions of times.

 If you plot all the points out on the arch and estimate an average pressure point, it will probably sit at around 5-10 degrees from the furthest left point on the arch.